-Access - The primary and secondary road access within the MVFPD area is good.
-Driveway access within the various neighborhoods is much less predictable.
-Bridges crossing canals and ditches on driveways are often not strong enough to carry heavy fire apparatus.
-Not all developments have more than one way into or out of the WUI, while others have two means of departure but one is so substandard that normal passenger vehicles would not be able to use it.
+□Access - The primary and secondary road access within the NSFPD is good.
+Roads inside the various neighborhoods are much less predictable.
+Not all developments have more than one way into and out of the WUI while others have two means of departure but one is so substandard that normal passenger vehicles would not be able to use it.
 Roads within subdivision areas and driveways are often narrow and steep.
 Turnarounds are marginal or lacking.
-Road signs and home / cabin addresses are spotty at best.
-There are many dead end roads that are very hazardous during wildfire operations and evacuations.
+(See Appendix G for details on access to home sites and the Fire Hazard Map for access roads to neighborhoods).
+Road signs and home and cabin addresses that are visible from the road or are spotty at best.